Macrometacorp/docs/docs/c8ql/tutorial/sort-and-limit.md

     RETURN c.name
 ```

-The list of ten names is returned in descending order.
+The list of ten names is returned in descending order, which means you get the first ten starting at the end of the alphabet.

 ```json
 [